Sentiment Classification with BERT

 Observation:

-- You can able to see that it is detecting language as an English
+- We can see that it is detecting the language as English

 - Also, this is not a multilabel classification

-# name = "bert" means, here we are using BERT model.
+# name = "bert" selects the BERT model.

 model = text.text_classifier(name = 'bert',